 How do I proceed with a short sale?

 First, assess the true market value of your house.
 An experienced real estate professional, like D'Addio Realty, will be able to give you a realistic idea of what your home would possibly sell for based on a market analysis.
 Be careful of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.

-Next, calculate your closing costs.
-My work in this area has taught me to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.
+Next, be sure to figure in your closing costs.
+My work in this area means I know to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at closing.

-Finally, contact your lender and notify them of the situation.
-They may even have a dedicated team that oversees short sales.
+Finally, get in touch with your lender and let them know of your situation.
+They may even have a dedicated department that manages short sales.
 Ask about their particular procedures.
-Some lenders will be more able to work with you than others.
-They may be able to reduce your loan principal or make other arrangements.
+Some lenders will be more inclined to work with you than others.
+They may be able to decrease the amount owed or make other arrangements.
 Your lender will have to agree to the final sale.